Spark 1.5X Miles Select

 For business owners who spend more on everyday purchases rather than travel, the Ink Business Cash® Credit Card could be a strong alternative.
 Like the Capital One Spark 1.5X Miles Select, this card features a $0 annual fee.
 But instead of bonus rewards for hotels and rental cars, the Ink Business Cash earns high bonus rewards on business-centric categories, like office supply stores, internet, cable and phone services, as well as gas and dining purchases.

-The no-annual-fee American Express Blue Business Cash™ Card offers a higher flat rate of 2 percent on purchases (for the first $50,000 in a year, then 1 percent thereafter) and a slightly higher sign-up bonus worth a $250 statement credit if you spend $3,000 in the first three months.
-But the longer 12-month 0 percent intro APR on purchases (followed by a variable rate of 17.74 percent to 25.74 percent) may be a better fit for someone looking for more time to cover purchases for a promotional period without having to deal with interest charges.
+The no-annual-fee The American Express Blue Business Cash™ Card offers a higher flat rate of 2 percent on purchases (for the first $50,000 in a year, then 1 percent thereafter).
+But the longer 12-month 0 percent intro APR on purchases (followed by a variable rate of 18.49 percent to 26.49 percent) may be a better fit for someone looking for more time to cover purchases for a promotional period without having to deal with interest charges.
 Plus, the Expanded Buying Power feature and enhanced travel and purchase protections could provide more value for small-business owners.
 One thing to note with this card is the 2.7 percent foreign transaction fee, which could be an expensive fee for anyone traveling abroad or making online purchases with merchants based outside the U.S.

 Pairing the Capital One Spark 1.5X Miles Select card with a co-branded airline credit card could be a fantastic way to beef up your business travel perks and benefits and make up for the Spark Select’s lack of high bonus rewards for flights.
 Some co-branded business cards offer perks designed to make your travel easier and save you money, such as the United℠ Business Card.
-The United Business card offers features such as first checked bag free for you and a companion, two complimentary United Club lounge passes per year and a generous welcome offer of up to 150,000 bonus miles.
+The United Business card offers features such as first checked bag free for you and a companion, two complimentary United Club lounge passes per year and a generous welcome offer.

 If you are a small-business owner who needs a credit card for travel, then the simplicity of earning and redeeming rewards with the Capital One Spark 1.5X Miles Select makes it a business card worth serious consideration.

-It is also a smart option for any business owner looking to control expenses since there is no annual fee, no foreign transaction fees and you enjoy a zero percent introductory APR for purchases for nine months.
+It is also a smart option for any business owner looking to control expenses since there is no annual fee, no foreign transaction fees and you enjoy an introductory APR offer for purchases.
 You will find other business cards with flashier perks and benefits, but those typically come with higher annual fees and complicated rewards programs.

 The information about the Capital One Spark Miles Select for Business card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.